remix-run/react-router/.changeset/hip-geckos-fold.md

 import { getSession, commitSession } from "../session";
 import { getPosts } from "../posts";

-// Create strongly-typed contexts to use for your middleware data let userCtx = createMiddlewareContext<User>(null);
+// 👉 Create strongly-typed contexts to use as keys for your middleware data let userCtx = createMiddlewareContext<User>(null);
 let sessionCtx = createMiddlewareContext<Session>(null);

 const routes = [
   {
     path: "/",
+    // 👉 Define middleware on your routes
     middleware: rootMiddleware,
     children: [
       {